drycc/workflow/src/applications/domains-and-routing.md

 ## Domains and Routing

-You can use `deis domains` to add or remove custom domains to the application:
+You can use `drycc domains` to add or remove custom domains to the application:

-    $ deis domains:add hello.bacongobbler.com
+    $ drycc domains:add hello.bacongobbler.com
     Adding hello.bacongobbler.com to finest-woodshed... done

 Once that's done, you can go into a DNS registrar and set up a CNAME from the new appname to the old one:

-    $ dig hello.deisapp.com
+    $ dig hello.dryccapp.com
     [...]
     ;; ANSWER SECTION:
     hello.bacongobbler.com.
-1759    IN    CNAME    finest-woodshed.deisapp.com.
+1759    IN    CNAME    finest-woodshed.dryccapp.com.
-    finest-woodshed.deisapp.com.
+    finest-woodshed.dryccapp.com.
 270     IN    A        172.17.8.100

 !!! note
     Setting a CNAME for a root domain can cause issues.
 Setting an @ record